31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 But the true genius of this Black Friday email isn’t how the gifts are explained, it’s how it avoids putting the focus on the amount of discount – Paire instead nudges shoppers to unlock gifts on different spend tiers (and maintain AOV in one go):

-Find smart ways to frame your offers in your Black Friday emails – like Paire makes the email extremely engaging, with the animated GIF, handwritten font, and crisp descriptions, showing why each free gift is awesome.
+Find smart ways to frame offers in your Black Friday email templates.
+Note how Pair keeps it extremely engaging, with an animated GIF, handwritten fonts, and crisp descriptions, showing why each free gift is awesome.

 BTW: You can use this idea for your Product Page too.
 Want to know more?
 Check out 26 best product page design examples (+ expert advice)